 Sip, sample and savor your way through St. Simons Island at the annual St. Simons Island Food & Spirits Festival.
 There’s no shortage of unique events, flavorful dishes or sumptuous cocktails at this five-day festival.

 From the Southern Soul Barbeque & Beer Pairing on Wednesday to the Sunday Spiritual Brunch, you’ll become a Golden Isles epicurean expert.
-Signature events include the Expert Learning Experiences, and a BBQ Pro Am where our hometown heroes, Davis Love III, Zach Johnson and others take on barbeque pit masters in a competition unlike any other.
+Signature events include the Expert Learning Experiences and a BBQ Pro-Am where our hometown heroes, Davis Love III, Zach Johnson and others take on barbeque pit masters in a competition unlike any other.

 Friday night marks the exclusive Flights & Bites, a totally new event at this year's festival.
-Patrons will have the opportunity to taste samplings of the island's most beloved restarants and sip on the very best libations.
+Patrons will have the opportunity to taste samplings of the island's most beloved restaurants and sip on the very best libations.
 The location is TBD, so check back soon and check back often for the most up-to-date information.

 If nothing else, you’ll definitely want to attend the Grand Oaks Tasting Tour on Saturday at beautiful Gascoigne Bluff.
 Spend an afternoon under the sprawling live oak trees as you meander from table to table sampling the Golden Isles’ most renowned restaurants.
 Stop at the Mixology Tent for hand-crafted cocktails and libations sure to make your taste buds smile.

 Top off the weekend at the Sunday SPIRITual Brunch at the King and Prince Beach & Golf Resort.
 By the time the weekend draws to a close, you’ll have made more friends than you can count and have probably gained a couple extra pounds in the process!
 But don’t worry, calories don’t count when you’re on vacation.